 The Five Basics of Well-Being

-Last, the fifth brick in the foundation of health is relationships.
+A basic of health is relationships.
+Studies continually show that mental well-being and secure relationships go together.
 We can’t do it alone.
 We grow in wisdom, compassion and stability with the strength of reliable friends, family and partners.
 Closeness requires commitment.
 Skillful actions form strong relationships.
-We neglect developing these skills, believing we naturally know how to connect.
-A strong network of friends and a supportive partner help diffuse the energy of the catastrophic blows of living.
-Maintained relationships provide shelter during times of loss and disappointment.
+We are tempted to neglect developing these skills, believing we naturally know how to connect.
+As an infant, we simply smiled, and parents and strangers fawned over us.
+Adulthood isn’t so easy.
+We must develop healthy skills of relating.